simonmichael/hledger/doc/SPEC-lots.md

 # Lot tracking

-Here is the current specification for lots functionality, some of which has been implemented already.
+Here is the current specification for lots functionality, some of which has been implemented in the lots branch.

 See also
 - hledger manual > Cost basis / Lot syntax